anunezb18/advanced-programming/second_workshop/readme.md

 - Manager: add vehicles.
 - Client: watch, search, filter.
 - Vehicle: set aside (be removed from the list of vehicles).
+- Each type of Vehicle.

 # Updates
 Now, the application has been updated, the following are the upgrades.
 - New menu
 - User authentication.
 If the user is a client, he can only search and watch vehicles.
 Instead, if the user is an admin, he can add vehicles to the catalog.
 - Now, the client can set aside a vehicle.
-- There will be some initial information preloaded
+- There will be some initial information preloaded.